Haunted Dancehall

 Haunted Dancehall is the second studio album by English electronic music group The Sabres of Paradise.
 It was released through Warp on 28 November 1994.
 It peaked at number 57 on the UK Albums Chart.

 Critical reception

 NME named Haunted Dancehall the 47th best album of 1994.
 In 2007, Haunted Dancehall was included in The Guardians list of "1000 albums to hear before you die", with an accompanying write-up citing it as "techno's first concept album".
 It was also included in the book 1001 Albums You Must Hear Before You Die.
+In 2026, Joe Muggs, writing for DJ Mag, stated the album "captured the ’90s post-rave landscape".